20 African Horse Breeds

 Basotho Pony is a mountain-bred, ridgeless horse that originated in Lesotho.
 It is known for its bravery and intelligence, as well as its speed and endurance on rocky terrain.

-Although it was bred for mountainous conditions in Africa, today, it can be found all over South Africa, where it is used as a riding horse or pack animal by farmers who live in hilly areas.
+Although it was bred for mountainous conditions in Africa, today, it can be found all over South Africa, where farmers who live in hilly areas use it as a riding horse or pack animal.

 13. Western Sudan Pony

-The western Sudan ponistre rare African horse breeds and endangered breeds of horses that originated in West Africa.
+The western Sudan ponistre is a rare African horse breed and an endangered breed of horses that originated in West Africa.

 Also, they are crossed with other breeds to produce mules as pack animals.
 They have a reputation for being good-natured and easy keepers.

-The Ardennais breed is one of three French-Belgian draft African horse breeds developed in northern France and southern Belgium.
+The Ardennes breed is one of three French-Belgian draft African horse breeds developed in northern France and southern Belgium.

-Although, they may also have white markings on their faces or underbellies.
-Ardennais horses generally stand between 16 hands 2 inches (52 centimeters) and 17 hands (58 centimeters) tall at maturity.
+Although they may also have white markings on their faces or underbelly, Ardennais horses generally stand between 16 hands 2 inches (52 centimeters) and 17 (58 centimeters) tall at maturity.

-South Africa is home to several horse breeds, some native and some imported.
+South Africa has several horse breeds, some native and some imported.
 The Barbs are among these breeds that have become popular for leisure riding, show jumping, and racing.

 English breeders developed the African horse breed in South Africa, and today is considered one of South Africa’s most prestigious sports horses.